-- the CFDA or CSDA title and number
+- the ALN or state identification number and title

 - the award name and number

 - the award year

 - and federal or state funding source.

 - any special requirements imposed by grant agreements and other federal or state regulations or laws.

 In addition, the pass- through agency must monitor the activities of the subrecipient to ensure federal and state awards are used for authorized purposes in compliance with laws and regulations pertaining to each program.
-They must also ensure that their subrecipients expending \$750,000 or more in federal awards during the fiscal year have met the audit requirements of OMB Uniform Guidance then, the subrecipient is also required to have a single audit for any state grants meeting the single audit criteria contained in the System Single Audit Guide.
+They must also ensure that their subrecipients expending \$750,000 or more in federal awards during the fiscal year have met the audit requirements of OMB Uniform Guidance then, the subrecipient is also required to have a single audit for any state grants meeting the single audit criteria contained in the State Single Audit Guide.